curityio/kubernetes-logaggregation-elasticsearch/README.md

 ./1-deploy-elastic.sh
 ```

-Then run the second script to deploy log shipping configurations and the filebeat component:
+Then run the second script to deploy log shipping configurations and then the filebeat component:

 ```bash
 ./2-deploy-log-shipping.sh